alextim/astro-lib/packages/astro-sitemap/README.md

 | :----------: | :------: | :-------------: |
 | `ChangeFreq` |   No     |   `undefined`   |

-Sitemap specific.
+This option corresponds to the `<changefreq>` tag in the [Sitemap XML specification.](https://www.sitemaps.org/protocol.html).

 How frequently the page is likely to change.

 Ignored by Google.

 Available values: `always` | `hourly` | `daily` | `weekly` | `monthly` | `yearly` | `never`.